Consumer Engagement

 Local Homeless Persons’ Memorial Day Events

-Each Homeless Persons’ Memorial Day event is unique to its community, but the events often include readings of names, candles, prayers, personal remembrances, marches, and moments of silence.
+On the first day of winter and the longest night of the year, people in our communities will die without a home.
+Each Homeless Persons’ Memorial Day event is unique to its community.
+The events often include readings of names, candles, prayers, personal remembrances, marches, and moments of silence.
 They are often held outdoors, sometimes – fittingly – in the bitter cold.
-These events honor those who have paid the ultimate price for our collective failure to adequately address homelessness, and often include calls to address the systemic causes of tragically avoidable deaths.
+These events honor those who have paid the ultimate price for our collective failure to adequately address homelessness and often include calls to address the systemic causes of tragically avoidable deaths.
+They also call attention to our efforts to collect and document mortality data to better understand the extent to which homelessness kills.

 Each year, we lose our friends and colleagues to homelessness.
 In 2019, the National HCH Council interviewed clinicians, administrators, and consumers of homeless health care to create the first national collection of oral histories of people who have died while experiencing homelessness.
-These stories illuminate the perspectives and personalities of people who have died without housing.
-Our hope is to illustrate not only their lives but the conditions that led to their deaths to reduce stigma, spotlight barriers to care, and bring attention to the preventable tragedy of homeless deaths.
+These stories illuminate the perspectives and personalities of people who have died without housing, their lives and the conditions that led to their deaths to reduce stigma, spotlight barriers to care, and bring attention to the preventable tragedy of homeless deaths.

 Visit our collection of stories of those without homes who passed away due to the injustice of homelessness.